Jonna Mannion: Personal life

 Mannion was placed into foster care with a very religious family when she was four years old.
 She was adopted by another family at the age of nine, who she continued to live with until she was 18.
 Mannion gave birth to her daughter Naleigh in August 2016.
 Mannion got married in 2019 and gave birth to her second child, a son, Cal, in 2020.

 Career

 Endurance

 Mannion first started her television career at the age of thirteen competing on the reality competition show Endurance on Discovery Kids.
-She and her partner Aaron Thornburg won the competition against nine other boy/girl pairs, which earned them a trip to the Amazon, where the reunion was also filmed.
+She and her partner Aaron Thornburg won the competition against six other boy/girl pairs, which earned them a trip to the Amazon, where the reunion was also filmed.
 Mannion hoped that her reality television debut performance would lead to her getting more time in front of the cameras.
 Seven years later, this came to fruition.

 The Real World

 Mannion was a cast member on MTV's The Real World: Cancun, which aired from June to September 2009.
 Prior to the filming of The Real World she already knew one of her castmates, Derek Chavez, as they worked together as bartenders in Tempe, Arizona.
 During filming, recording artists LMFAO were a featured story-line during the season and interacted with the cast during their spring break related job.
 Mannion would later be featured as an actress/dancer in the music video for the LMFAO song "La La La."